choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R05-spreadsheet-data-python.md

 ## Calculate dataframe statistics
 We can quickly calculate summary statistics too.
+First let's explore the column names using `.columns.values`.
+We can use the `.describe()` function to get summary statistics about numeric columns in our data.